baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <p>
 <b>8.	“nslookup” to Observe DNS Traffic</b>

-Return to the Windows VM and open Wireshark.
-Search for DNS in the search bar and press enter.
+Go back to the Windows VM and launch Wireshark.
+In the search bar, search for "DNS" and hit Enter.

-It is important to remember DNS stands for “Domain Name System” which is the protocol responsible for matching IP addresses to websites.
+It's crucial to recall that DNS stands for "Domain Name System," which is the protocol responsible for mapping IP addresses to websites.

-DNS protocol takes a name such as “www.google.com” and will find the relevant IP address for that website by talking to a range of different servers.
+The DNS protocol translates a name, such as "www.google.com," into the corresponding IP address by interacting with various servers.

-We can observe this by typing the command “nslookup” and a website name such as google, YouTube, or Disney.
-The full command should look like “nslookup www.google.com”
+We can witness this process by using the "nslookup" command with a website name like Google, YouTube, or Disney.
+The complete command would appear as "nslookup www.google.com."
 </p>

 <p>